shnwc/openenclave/docs/DesignDocs/NotesOnAttestationAPI.md

 ## Attester – Verifier Security Model and TEE Agnostic Design

+This section explains how the proposed [OE SDK attestation API](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/Attestation_API_Proposal.md#proposed-oe-sdk-v010-public-api) is designed to be TEE-agnostic.

 - The OE SDK is designed for attester and verifier software to be TEE agnostic, so that the same source code can be built for and run on different platforms
-- But owners of attesters and verifiers define their security policies, and the policies are not TEE agnostic.
+- But owners of attesters and verifiers define their security appraisal policies, and the policies are not TEE agnostic.
 For example:
   - The policies define which TEEs, platforms and configurations are trusted to run the attesters and verifiers.